Senserva/Siemserva-Releases/README.md

 Call Siemserva --help for all options.
 Call Siemserva --full-help to open the full HTML help guide in your browser.

+You must use the --full parameter to get all the features.
+And be sure to install the Claude API, it makes a big difference.

 ---

 ## Quick Start